mediamotionag/contao-search-bundle/README.md

 To log search keywords, just set `huh_search.enable_search_log` to true.
 Afterwards you'll find `huh_search_log`-files withing your log folder containing a csv-formatted list of datetime and keyword.
 Maximum 7 days are stored (you can alter this period by customizing the monolog settings for huh_search_log channel).

+### Pdf search

+To enable pdf indexing for contao search, following steps are needed:

+1. Set `huh_search.pdf_indexer.enabled` to true
+    ```yaml
+   # config/config.yml (Contao 4.9) or app/Resources/config.yml (Contao 4.4)
+    huh_search:
+      pdf_indexer:
+        enabled: true
+    ```

+1. Add `"smalot/pdfparser": "^0.17"` as composer dependency
+1. Rebuild search index

+For more configuration options for the pdf indexer see the configuration reference.

 ## Search index command

 > If you use contao 4.9 or higher, we recommend to use the [core implementation](https://docs.contao.org/dev/framework/search-indexing/) instead.